 Other cheats that are commonly used only from the player’s side of the table include adding or removing cheques after the cards or dealt, which is the reason the house seems to be so paranoid about players who touch their cheques during play.
 A player may also “peek” at the dealer’s hole card- the third-base seat in a handheld game and the first-base at a shoe dealt have the best chance of seeing (inadvertently or purposefully) the hole card as it is removed from the deck.
 Also, most pit bosses will confront players who set reflective items (such as a cosmetic mirror or metal/metallic cigarette lighter) on the playing surface.

 The least detectable player cheats require a team of players who signal one another.
-Although signaling is expressly prohibited in all casinos, it’s fairly easy to work out an unobtrusive set of signals that may pass without detection.
+Although signalling is expressly prohibited in all casinos, it’s fairly easy to work out an unobtrusive set of signals that may pass without detection.
 Two players sitting on opposite ends of the pit can easily signal one another when they see the dealer’s hole card.
 This technique used to be pretty easy to do for anyone facing a dealer’s back, but the use of mirrors and scanning devices that allow the dealer to keep the cards against the table when checking for a blackjack.
+Clearly a little more difficult to do if you’re playing blackjack online.
 Also, players may work in tandem to count or track cards, though it is more difficult for players on the same side of a table to signal one another discreetly.